New iterative algorithms for estimation of item functioning: Discussion

-The crucial part of the estimation process is specifying starting values for item parameters because these values may significantly impact the speed of the estimation process and its precision.
-For instance, initial values which are far from the true item parameters may lead to situations in which the estimation algorithm returns only a local extreme or even it does not converge.
-In this work we used an approach based on upper-lower index which resulted in a low rate of convergence issues with the satisfactory estimation precision.
-However, other possible naive estimates of discrimination (and other parameters), such as a correlation between an item score and the total test score without given item, could be considered.
+The crucial part of each estimation process is specifying starting values for item parameters because these values may significantly impact the speed and precision of the estimation process.
+For instance, initial values far from the true item parameters may lead to situations where the estimation algorithm returns only a local extreme or does not converge.
+In this work, we used an approach based on an upper-lower index, resulting in low convergence rate issues with satisfactory estimation precision.
+However, other possible naive estimates of discrimination (and other parameters) could be considered, such as a correlation between an item score and the total test score without a given item.

-There were several limitations to this study, and several possible further directions for study exist.
-First, the simulation study was limited to two models -- the simple 4\gls{pl} model \eqref{eq:4PL:simple} and the group-specific 4\gls{pl} model \eqref{eq:4PL:dif}, both of which included only one or two covariates.
-The simulation study suggested requiring a larger sample size with the increasing number of covariates.
-Second, the work considered only one set of item parameters, noting that various values of asymptotes were especially prone to producing computational challenges.
+This study has several limitations, and several possible further directions exist.
+First, the simulation study was limited to two models -- the simple \gls{4pl} model \eqref{eq:4PL:simple} and the group-specific \gls{4pl} model \eqref{eq:4PL:dif}, both of which included only one or two covariates.
+The simulation study suggested requiring a larger sample size with an increasing number of covariates.
+Second, all the described algorithms implement the estimation item-by-item, which is typical within the GLNM framework and suitable for the cases when the ability is known or estimated apriori.
+The benefits include the fact that the items do not necessarily need to be independent, given the ability.
+One possible path for future research would be to extend the proposed algorithms to estimate all item parameters simultaneously using a joint model \cite<see, e.g.,>[Section 6.8]{martinkova2023computational}.
+Further, the proposed algorithms may also be implemented in the \gls{irt} framework to allow incorporating the latent ability $\theta$ and its estimation, similar to \cite{meng2020marginalized}.
 Third, this article described the \gls{nls} method as a simple approach, not accounting for the heteroscedasticity of binary data.
-For such data, the~Pearson's residuals might be more appropriate to use.
+For such data, Pearson's residuals might be more appropriate to use.
 This weighted form \cite<e.g.,>{ritz2015dose} takes the original squares of residuals and divides them by the variance $\pi_{pi}(1 - \pi_{pi})$.
-Next, the~\gls{rss} of item $i$ \eqref{eq:nls:rss} would take the following form:
+Next, the \gls{rss} of item $i$ \eqref{eq:nls:rss} would take the following form: